Black Widow FAQs

-- Initial treatment to remove webs and sacs, and eliminate existing spiders, including interior.
+- Initial treatment to remove webs and sacs, and eliminate existing spiders, including interior spaces.

-- First regular treatment thirty days later, breaks egg cycle and eliminates remaining spiders.
+- First regular treatment thirty days later to disrupt egg cycle and eliminate remaining spiders.

 - Regular treatments to apply product and remove webs, frequency dependent on severity.